 Features of interest: Areas and features of wildlife, geological, geomorphological, historic, cultural or architectural value on the edge of the Candidate Area should be included where practicable.

-Natural England is required by the Countryside and Rights of Way Act, 2000 to consult County, Unitary, Borough and District Councils affected by a proposed designation.
-In addition this consultation will be extended to allow everyone with an interest in the designation, including the public to comment on the proposal, including the detailed evaluation and evidence used to support designation, identification of qualifying areas, desirability of designation and the detailed boundary.
-At the end of the consultation we will analyse all the responses and review the proposal and if necessary, amend it to take account of any further relevant evidence provided.
+Consultation - Natural England is required by the Countryside and Rights of Way Act, 2000 to consult County, Unitary, Borough and District Councils affected by a proposed designation.
+For this proposed designation, the relevant bodies are the unitary authorities of North Yorkshire Council and East Riding of Yorkshire Council.
+In addition, this consultation will be extended to allow everyone with an interest in the designation, including the public to comment on the proposal, including the detailed evaluation and evidence used to support designation, identification of qualifying areas, desirability of designation and the detailed boundary.

-Following the Notice period, a further period of response analysis will be required and any further consequent changes made to the draft legal Order.
-Natural England Board approval will then be sought to allow the Order to be ‘made’ and submitted to the Secretary of State for confirmation.
-If there are any unresolved objections, these will be submitted to the Secretary of State with the legal Order.
+Following the close of the Notice Period, a period of response analysis will be required, and any consequent changes made to the proposals and draft designation Order.
+Formal Natural England approval will then be sought, requesting approval to ‘make’ (sign and seal) a designation Order and submit it to the Secretary of State for confirmation.
+If there are any unresolved objections, these will also be submitted to the Secretary of State for their consideration.

-The final stage in the process is for the Secretary of State for the Environment Food and Rural affairs to decide whether to confirm Natural England’s designation Order.
-The Secretary of State may call a Public Inquiry to assist in his decision.
+The final stage in the process is for the Secretary of State for Environment, Food & Rural Affairs to decide whether to confirm Natural England’s designation Order.
 The Secretary of State may or may not decide to confirm the Order, with or without amendment.
 There is no specific timescale for this process.